-Indistar® is premised on the firm belief that district and school improvement is best accomplished when directed by the people closest to the students.
-While the State provides a framework for the process, each district team and school team applies its own ingenuity to achieve the results it desires for its students-- students it knows and cares about.
+Indistar[®] is a process that guides a district or school team in charting its improvement and managing continuous improvement with a web-based system.
+You might call it a change management tool.
+Indistar[®] is premised on the firm belief that district and school improvement is best accomplished when directed by the people closest to the students.
+Each district team and school team applies its own ingenuity to achieve the results it desires for its students-students it knows and cares about.

-Providing a district or school team with an improvement process that encourages local ingenuity and responsibility changes the dynamic between localities and the State.
-It also requires a "culture of candor" in which district and school personnel talk openly and honestly about their professional practices that contribute to student learning.
-When reports are electronically submitted to the State, there is no premium for "the right answer."
+As ADI learned when implementing Alliance for Achievement[®] projects, an improvement process that encourages local ingenuity and responsibility changes the dynamic; it also requires a "culture of candor" in which district and school personnel talk openly and honestly about their professional practices that contribute to student learning.
 The right answer is the one the local team determines will bring the district or school to the highest level of professional performance for the benefit of students.

-Placing this high level of confidence in the ability of district and school personnel to chart their own course also requires that the district or school team is given convenient access to tools, resources, and effective practice to get the job done.
+Placing this high level of confidence in the ability of district and school personnel to chart their own course also requires that the district or school team has convenient access to tools, resources, and effective practice to get the job done.

-Indistar® includes Wise Ways® research briefs to support its indicators of effective practice.
-Indistar® also provides Indicators in ActionTM video modules demonstrating the practices, and the technology for Coaches to coach the teams in real time.
-Indistar® enables Coaches to assist the teams with coaching comments and coaching reviews about the team's ongoing work, with dialogue from the teams.
+Indistar[®] includes Wise Ways[®] research briefs to support its indicators of effective practice.
+Indistar[®] also provides Indicators in Action[TM] video modules demonstrating the practices, and the technology for Coaches to coach the teams in real time.
+Indistar[®] enables Coaches to assist the teams with coaching comments about the team's ongoing work, with dialogue from the teams.